-If you had told me five years ago I would love nothing more than travelling with a kid in tow, I’d have told you that you were crazy.
-Fast forward those five years, now with a little boy in the equation, and that’s exactly what I love.
+If you had told me six years ago I would love nothing more than travelling with a kid in tow, I’d have told you that you were crazy.
+Fast forward those six years, now with a little boy in the equation, and that’s exactly what I love.
 In this post I want to share with you the reasons why travelling with young kids is awesome, all the reasons we love about travelling with our son.

 Many parents are filled with dread about travelling with their young kids.
 They put off going on holiday because they fear the worst.
 However, travelling with young kids can be enjoyable and very rewarding and here’s why.

-Why Travelling With Young Kids is Awesome
+Why Travelling with Young Kids is Awesome

-1 You learn to travel slower.
+You learn to travel slower

 Fact.
 With young kids in tow, you simply can’t go 100 miles an hour.
 Firstly, their little legs won’t allow it.
 Secondly, they can tire quite quickly, a lot more so than us adults.
 And it is for this reason that you are forced to travel slower.